JCGGDB TOP GlycoScience Protocol Online Database

 Reagents

-Natural substrates: N-acetyllactosamine (GlcNAcβ1-4Gal, Sigma-Aldrich), N,N’-diacetylchitobiose (GlcNAcβ1-4GlcNAc, Sigma-Aldrich), GlcNAcβ1-2Man (Tronto Research Chemicals), lacto-N-triose II (GlcNAcβ1-3Galβ1-4Glc, prepared from lacto-N-neotetraose by β-galactosidase digestion)
+Natural substrates: N-acetyllactosamine (GlcNAcβ1-4Gal, Sigma-Aldrich), N,N’-diacetylchitobiose (GlcNAcβ1-4GlcNAc, Sigma-Aldrich), GlcNAcβ1-2Man (Tronto Research Chemicals, Toronto, Ontario), lacto-N-triose II (GlcNAcβ1-3Galβ1-4Glc, prepared from lacto-N-neotetraose by β-galactosidase digestion)

 Glycolipid substrates: ganglioside GM2 (GalNAcβ1-4(Neu5Acα2-3)Galβ1-4Glcβ1-1Cer), asialo-GM2 (GalNAcβ1-4Galβ1-4Glcβ1-1Cer)